Cincinnati State Technical and Community College: Academics

-Cincinnati State offers over 150+ degrees and certificates, including three bachelor degrees: Culinary and Food Sciences, Land Surveying, and an RN to BSN Completion Program.
+Cincinnati State offers over 150 degree programss and certificates, including three bachelor degrees: Culinary and Food Sciences, Land Surveying, and an RN to BSN Completion Program.

 It is home to the Midwest Culinary Institute.

-Cooperative education and/or clinical practice are an important part of the school's curriculum.
-It is one of the ten largest co-op education programs in the nation, as measured by the number of student placements.
+Cooperative education and clinical practice are important parts of the school's curriculum.
+It has one of the ten largest co-op education programs in the nation, as measured by the number of student placements.

 High school outreach

 The Cincinnati Academic League (CAL) and Greater Cincinnati Academic League (GCAL), two high school quiz bowl leagues run by faculty member Ed Sunderhaus, have held matches and tournaments at Cincinnati State since the 1990s.
 The Cincinnati Academic League consists of teams from Cincinnati Country Day Upper School, Cincinnati Hills Christian Academy High School, Finneytown High School, Indian Hill High School, Madeira High School, North College Hill High School, Reading High School, Seven Hills Upper School, Summit Country Day Upper School, and Wyoming High School.
 The Greater Cincinnati Academic League, meanwhile, consists of schools from the Greater Catholic League and Girls Greater Cincinnati League of the Archdiocese of Cincinnati, plus Oldenburg Academy.